You did the research. Now you judge it.

 ...

-Download characters from the Marketplace or create your own in .autolab/profiles/:
+Use autolab_recruit to auto-assemble a team from the marketplace, or create your own in .autolab/profiles/:

 title: Your Custom PI